 Terms & Conditions

-The terms and conditions of business set out below, constitute the contract between Redstone Search Group Ltd, trading as Redstone Private Banking Search of Tyttenhanger House, Coursers Road, St Albans, AL4 0PG (herein referred to as the “Agency”) and the client (herein referred to as the “Client”) for the supply of staff and are deemed to be accepted by the Client by virtue of an Introduction or the Engagement of a Candidate.
+The terms and conditions of business set out below, constitute the contract between Redstone Search Group Ltd, trading as Redstone Private Banking Search of New Barnes Mill, Cottonmill lane, St Albans, AL1 2HA (herein referred to as the “Agency”) and the client (herein referred to as the “Client”) for the supply of staff and are deemed to be accepted by the Client by virtue of an Introduction or the Engagement of a Candidate.

 1.1.
 In these Terms the following definitions apply: